Moros: Aeschylus' account

 Aeschylus, Fragment 199 (from Plutarch, Life and Poety of Homer 157) (trans.
 Weir Smyth):

 "A man dies not for the many wounds that pierce his breast, unless it be that life's end keep pace with death, nor by sitting on his hearth at home doth he the more escape his appointed doom (peprômenon moros)."

 The word moros is not personified here but the passage provides a clear picture of the concept.

-In popular culture

-Moros will be a character in the upcoming game Hades II published by Supergiant Games.
-His role in the game is currently unknown.

-Legacy

-Dinosaur species Moros intrepidus is named after Moros.
+Christianity

+Along with Thanatos, he is associated as the rider of the pale horse in the Apocalypse.